BattletechModders/SkillBasedInit/README.md

 Instead of four weight classes (light / medium / heavy / assault), this mod divides units into 10-ton groups.
 20-25 ton mechs are slightly faster than 30-35 ton mechs.
 40-45 ton mechs are faster than 50-55 ton mechs, while 60-65 ton mechs are faster than 70-75 ton mechs.
 80-85 tons mechs are faster than 90-95, which are faster than 100.
 This offers a small bonus to pilots of lighter units.

-## Usage

-This mod is only intended to be used with RogueTech.
-You may freely us it standalone, but this mod expects TurnDirector.IsInterleaved to always be true.
-There is another mod to force this interaction;
-In addition you will likely want initiative boosting equipment of some kind.

-To disable the mod, edit SkillBasedInitiative/mod.json and change enabled:true to enabled:false.
-This will prevent the mod from loading, but will significantly break your RogueTech experience.
-You will need to do significant overhauls on any equipment that grants a BaseInitiative modifier to complete the removal of this mod.

 ## Skills

 This mod emphasizes a MechWarrior's Tactics, Guts, and Piloting skills.